-A shrinking globe brought Asian vegetables to prominence in North America with visitors returning from Asia demanding newfound food combinations.
+A shrinking globe brought Asian vegetables to prominence in North America with visitors returning from Asia demanding new food combinations.
 Tourists, in addition to soldiers returning from the Korean and Viet Nam wars, and the influx of refugees helped introduce North America to new food tastes.
-The resulting impact of the popularity of Asian vegetables in the last twenty-five years in North America was one of the most significant continental introductory vegetable explosions since early colonization.
+The resulting popularity of Asian vegetables in the last twenty-five years in North America has been a significant change.

-Asian greens, best described as vegetables and herbs grown for edible leaves and stems, have been cultivated for over three thousand years and lead the charge to garden plots and dinner plates everywhere.
+Asian greens, best described as vegetables and herbs grown for edible leaves and stems, have been cultivated for over three thousand years.

-These garden vegetables and herbs easily adapt to most North American climatic regions.
-Their popularity is further enhanced by the plants’ ability to produce multiple crops each season.
+We now know that these garden vegetables and herbs easily adapt to most North American climatic regions.
+One favourite characteristic for me is also their ability to produce multiple crops each season.

 How to Grow